Corentin-Mzr/Platformer-SFML/README.md

 ## Description

-Implementation of a platformer game using C++, SFML and ImGUI
+Implementation of a platformer game using C++, SFML and ImGui
 Based on [**COMP4300 - Game Programming - Lecture 11 - Assignment 3**](https://www.youtube.com/watch?v=k2ckoLsD7ZU) by Dave Churchill
 Uses an implementation of an Entity-Component-System (ECS) architecture